 - Finish with a sprinkle of gold, crushed honeycomb.

 - Refridgerate the cake for 30 minutes to allow the chocolate to set and the whole cake to firm up.

 Slice and share with family, friends and neighbours!

 Ideally this cake is at its best eaten the day it is made.
 The chocolate sponges can be made a day ahead and stored in an airtight container.
-Once made keep the cake refrigerated and eat within 3 days.
+Finally, once assembled refrigerate and eat the cake within 3 days.

 If you have enjoyed this recipe for Chocolate Honeycomb Sponge Cake you may also like these:

-I should say that I thoroughly enjoyed two slices of this cake.
+Honestly, I thoroughly enjoyed two slices of this cake.
 And, in the spirit of sharing, our Waitrose shopping delivery driver also went away with a generous slice.
-My firm belief is that all food tastes better when it is shared.
-The sheer joy to be had when giving someone an unexpected foodie treat makes our own eating experience that more special.
+Since it is my firm belief is that all food tastes better when it is shared.
+Therefore, the sheer joy we gain when giving someone an unexpected foodie treat makes our own experience that more special.